Khangai Mountains conifer forests

 The Khangai Mountains conifer forests ecoregion (WWF ID: PA0512) covers the northern slopes of the Khangai Mountains in central Mongolia.
-The cool, temperate forest supports a populations of elk, deer, wild boar, wolves, and brown bear.
+The montane taiga supports a populations of elk, deer, wild boar, wolves, and brown bear.
 The diversity of plants and animals has benefited from the relative isolation and low human population of the area.

 Location and description

 The ecoregion is small, only 100 km from west to east, and 25 km from south to north.
 It covers the northern ridges and valleys of the Tarvagatai Range of the Khangai Mountains, at elevations of 2000-2600 m.
 Stream valleys drain the slopes northward into the Ider River, which runs below the northern edge of the ecoregion.
 The northernmost slopes of Mongolia's Tarvagatai Nuruu National Park are in the ecoregion.

 Climate

 The climate of the ecoregion is Cold semi-arid climate (Köppen climate classification (BSk)).
 This climate is characteristic of steppe climates intermediary between desert humid climates, and typically have precipitation is above evapotranspiration.
 At least one month averages below 0 C.